HosseinEbrahimiK/CUDA-bites/0.preliminaries/README.md

 It acts as a bridge.
 It lets you write code in languages like C++ or Python (via libraries like PyTorch) that sends instructions specifically to the GPU's "army" of cores (elementary school students).

-CUDA organizes the thousands of GPU cores into a hierarchy (Grids, Blocks, and Threads) so they don't crash into each other while working.
+CUDA organizes the thousands of GPU cores into a hierarchy (Grids, Blocks, and Threads) so they don't crash into each other while working in parallel.
 If the GPU is a massive factory full of workers, CUDA is the management system and the intercoms that allow the boss (the CPU) to give orders to the factory floor.

 ### What is a Kernel?
 (The "Task")
 In the world of CUDA, a Kernel is a small, specialized function that you send to the GPU to be executed.